Skip to content

 • Document your code when necessary using inline comments.

-We use the Husky git hook to automatically fix commits according to ESLint rules and format them using Prettier.
+We use the Husky git hook to automatically fix commits according to ESLint rules, format them using Prettier and to enforce the commit message style.
 But you can also run these commands manually:

 • bun lint to check for linting errors